Immunosenescence

 Immunosenescence is the gradual deterioration of the immune system, brought on by natural age advancement.
-A 2020 review concluded that the adaptive immune system is affected more than the innate immune system.
+It affects both innate and adaptive immunity, including changes in lymphocyte production, immune cell function, and inflammatory regulation.
 Immunosenescence involves both the host's capacity to respond to infections and the development of long-term immune memory.
 Age-associated immune deficiency is found in both long- and short-lived species as a function of their age relative to life expectancy rather than elapsed time.

-It has been studied in animal models including mice, marsupials and monkeys.
-Immunosenescence is a contributory factor to the increased frequency of morbidity and mortality among the elderly.
-Along with anergy and T-cell exhaustion, immunosenescence belongs among the major immune system dysfunctional states.
-However, while T-cell anergy is a reversible condition, as of 2020 no techniques for immunosenescence reversal had been developed.
+Immunosenescence has been studied in animal models, including mice, marsupials, and monkeys.
+In humans, it is associated with increased rates of morbidity and mortality in older adults.
+Along with anergy and T-cell exhaustion, immunosenescence is among the major dysfunctional states of the immune system.
+Strategies to reverse immunosenescence and the mechanisms underlying immune system aging remain active areas of research.